The Deal (2015 film): Box office

 The Deal was released in South Korea on March 12, 2015.
 It opened at number one at the box office, grossing ₩4.11 billion (US$3.62 million) from 495,000 admissions over its first four days.

+Reception

+With an IMBD rating of 6.1 / 10, and 59% of Google users said they liked the film, reviews for The Deal were mixed.
+The Hollywood Reporter called it a 'visually arresting debut in the crowded Korean thriller arena' while Screen Anarchy called it 'a serviceable but generic revenge thriller.'
+Asian Movie Web called the film a thriller which 'you don't have to watch, but which nonetheless will appease the hunger of genre-fans.'